Kagoshima Shrine: History

 The first mention of the shrine in reliable historical records is in the Engishiki, compiled during the reign of Emperor Daigo, which lists it as the only Shikinai Taisha in southern Kyushu (Hyuga, Osumi, and Satsuma).
 During the Kenkyū era (1190 - 1199), the shrine's territory was over 2,500 chō, and it held estates with 1,000 koku until the end of the Edo period.
 The shrine was patronized by the Shimazu clan of Satsuma Domain from the Sengoku period.

 In 1871, under the Meiji government's State Shinto ranked Shinto shrines, the Kagoshima Jingū was initially ranked as an National shrine, 2nd rank (国幣中社, Kokuhei Chūsha).
-It was promoted to a Imperial shrine, 2nd rank (官幣中社, Kanpei Chūsha) in 1874 and to a Imperial shrine, 1st rank (官幣大社, Kanpei Taisha) in 1895.
+It was promoted to an Imperial shrine, 2nd rank (官幣中社, Kanpei Chūsha) in 1874 and to an Imperial shrine, 1st rank (官幣大社, Kanpei Taisha) in 1895.
 After the war, the shrine became a part of the Association of Shinto Shrines.

 Archaeological excavations have been carried out since 1994.
 Within the current precincts a large number of shards of Chinese and Thai ceramics from the 14th to the first half of the 15th century have been found, indicating that the shrine was involved in overseas trade with mainland Asia from the Kamakura period to the Muromachi period.

 The National Historic Site designation also includes the sites of four houses of the hereditary priesthood of the shrine.
 Each of these sites was a fortified mansion, with wide and deep moats and earthen ramparts.
 Ceramic shards from China and Southeast Asia have also been found in each of these locations, which were inhabited continuously from the mid-Heian period into modern times.